API Reference

 Copy the key immediately — it won't be shown again.

 API keys are shown only once when created.
 Store them securely.
-If lost, create a new key.
+If lost, revoke the old key and create a new one.

 Using API Keys